devashreepatel/streamlit-app/README.md

 4. Open the provided URL in your web browser.
 5. Upload a CSV file with a table to the app.
 6. The app will display the uploaded table and generate code to visualize the table using OpenAI.
-7. The generated code will be displayed, which you can use to visualize the table in your preferred visualization library
+7. The generated code will be displayed, which you can use to visualize the table.